Phonological history of Spanish coronal fricatives: Castilian 'lisp'

+The misnomer "Castilian lisp" is used occasionally to refer to the presence of [θ] in Peninsular pronunciation (in both distinción and ceceo varieties).

 Historical evolution

 In the 15th century, Spanish had developed a large number of sibilant phonemes: seven by some accounts, eight by others (depending on whether /d͡ʒ/ and /ʒ/ are considered contrasting), more than any current dialect.
 During the 16th and early 17th centuries these phonemes merged differently as they evolved into those of the different modern dialects.
 There were four pairs of voiceless versus voiced sibilants: dental/alveolar affricates /t͡s/ vs. /d͡z/ (spelled c or ç vs. z); dental/alveolar fricatives /s/ (spelled ss when intervocalic, s otherwise) vs. /z/ (intervocalic only, spelled s); postalveolar affricates /t͡ʃ/ (spelled ch) vs. /d͡ʒ/; and postalveolar fricatives /ʃ/ (spelled x) vs. /ʒ/.
 Both /d͡ʒ/ and /ʒ/ were spelled g before e or i, and j elsewhere.
 It is likely that /d͡ʒ/ deaffricated and merged with /ʒ/ before the year 1500.
 The main difference between the prestige dialect of north central Spain and dialects to the south (such as Andalusian Spanish) was that, in the north, the dental/alveolar continuants were more retracted than the affricates (the former pair can be represented as /s̺/ and /z̺/ and the latter as /t͡s̪/ and /d͡z̪/), keeping their phonemic distinction, while in the south they were homorganic.
 The first step away from that system was the deaffrication of /d͡z̪/ in the first quarter of the 16th century.
 Because of a differing place of articulation, this still contrasted with /z̺/ in the prestige dialect of north central Spain, though it was a complete merger for southern dialects.